epics-modules/mrfioc2/documentation/PSI/readme.md

     > Depending on your setup you can also change _mrmEvrSetupVME(EVR0,2,0x3000000,4,0x28);_ to reflect the connected hardware setup.

+In this example the EVR named "EVR0" is present in VME slot #2.
+It is given a base A24 address of 0x3000000 and configured to interrupt on level 4 with interrupt vector 0x28. __Unused address range should be selected by the user__ based on resources available on VME.
+This is not checked by the system, where the existance of the EVR in selected slot is detected.
+If no EVR is found the setup will abort.

 4. Edit EVR application substitution file `MTEST-VME-EVRTEST/MTEST-VME-EVRTEST_EVR.subs`

     The substitution file comprises of main EVR macros and additional event mappings.
 It should be changed as per the application requirements, and the documentation in the substitution file.
+Details of the steps below are also documented in the [templates description section](#longHeaderName).

     - search-replace all occurances of _MTEST-VME-BSREAD_ with _MTEST-VME-EVRTEST_
-    > Check for the correct EVR name: `EVR0`, and search-replace if needed
+    > Check for the correct EVR name: `EVR0` (must be the same as we defined in mrmEvrSetupVME(...) command in startup script), and search-replace all occurances if needed

-    - set the desired values for _Global settings_, _Prescalers_, _Pulsers_, _Front panel inputs_ and _Front panel outputs_ according to the documentation next to the macros for _evr-vmerf230.template_.
-    - if needed, add/remove/change the mapping between hardware event code and a software (EPICS) database event in _evr-Event.template_ substitutions
+    - based on your application, add/remove/change the mapping between hardware event code and a software (EPICS) database event in _evr-Event.template_ substitutions
-    - if needed, add/remove/change the mapping between hardware event code and a special function of the EVR in _evr-Eventmap.template_ substitutions
+    - based on your application, add/remove/change the mapping between hardware event code and a special function of the EVR in _evr-Eventmap.template_ substitutions
-    - if needed, add/remove/change the mapping of the hardware event codes to pulse geneators in _evr-Pulsermap.template_ substitutions
+    - based on your application, add/remove/change the mapping of the hardware event codes to pulse geneators in _evr-Pulsermap.template_ substitutions

-    > Pulsers can be mapped using three functions to multiple events.
+There are some default settings allready present in the substitution file.
+The changes are dependant of the user project/application and a specific use case.

-5. Install the prepared IOC (run `swit -V` from your project directory (`MTEST-VME-EVRTEST`))
+5. Install the prepared IOC (run `swit -V` from your project directory (`MTEST-VME-EVRTEST`)

 ### Description of the template files in _MTEST-VME-EVRTEST\_EVR.subs_ <a name="longHeaderName"></a>
 Example project name is "MTEST-VME-EVRTEST".
 In the next few chapters we will describe how to use the provided application substitution file, and add/remove/change desired mappings.